Hume-Bennett Lumber Company

 The Hume-Bennett Lumber Company was an American logging operation in the Sequoia National Forest in the late 19th and early 20th centuries.
+The enterprise originated as the Kings River Lumber Company, was reorganized as the Sanger Lumber Company in the 1890s, became the Hume-Bennett Lumber Company after Thomas Hume and Ira B. Bennett acquired it in 1905, and returned to the Sanger Lumber Company name in 1917.
+Through these changes in ownership and corporate organization, the successive companies operated substantially the same timber lands, mills, railroad, and flume system extending from the southern Sierra Nevada to Sanger, California.

 The company and its predecessors were known for building the world's longest log flume and the first multiple-arch hydroelectric dam.
-However, the company also engaged in destructive clearcutting logging practices, cutting down 8,000 giant sequoias in Converse Basin in a decade-long event that has been described as "the greatest orgy of destructive lumbering in the history of the world."
+However, the company also engaged in destructive overlogging practices, cutting down 8,000 giant sequoias in Converse Basin in a decade-long event that has been described as "the greatest orgy of destructive lumbering in the history of the world."

-Public opposition of the company's actions helped mobilize support for the early conservation movement, leading to the creation of Yosemite, Sequoia, and General Grant National Parks in the early 1880s.
+Public opposition to the company's actions helped mobilize support for the early conservation movement, contributing to broader efforts to protect giant sequoia groves and other Sierra Nevada forests.
 By the 1950s, almost all surviving sequoia groves were under public protection.

-Despite its efforts, the company never turned a profit and closed in 1924.
-In 1935, the land was purchased by the federal government and became part of the Sequoia National Forest.
-It was the last logging company to log giant sequoia.
+The enterprise never achieved sustained profitability and ceased operations in 1924.
+In 1935, much of its former timberland was purchased by the federal government and incorporated into the Sequoia National Forest.
+It was the last major lumber operation to log giant sequoia.